Job Market Paper

 Summary: I derive a theoretical model of choice bracketing from two behavioral axioms in an expected utility framework.
 The first behavioral axiom establishes a direct link between narrow bracketing and correlation neglect.
 The second behavioral axiom identifies the reference point as the place where broad and narrow preferences are connected.
 In my model the narrow bracketer is characterized by an inability to process changes from the reference point in different dimensions simultaneously.
 As a result, her trade-offs between dimensions are distorted.
 While she disregards interactions between actual outcomes, she appreciates these interactions mistakenly with respect to the reference point.
 In addition to the theoretical contribution, I present an experiment which demonstrates the empirical testability of my model and provides preliminary evidence in support of its validity.

-Welfare-based altruism (with Yves Breitmoser)
+Fairness-based altruism (with Yves Breitmoser)

 Summary: Why do people give when asked, but prefer not to be asked, and even take when possible?
 We show that standard behavioral axioms including separability, narrow bracketing, and scaling invariance predict these seemingly inconsistent observations.
 Specifically, these axioms imply that interdependence of preferences (“altruism”) results from concerns for the welfare of others, as opposed to their mere payoffs, where individual welfares are captured by the reference-dependent value functions known from prospect theory.
 The resulting preferences are non-convex, which captures giving, sorting, and taking directly.
 This allows us to consistently predict choices across seminal experiments covering distributive decisions in many contexts.